 Figure 8.
 Raman spectra of nominal malachite, cinnabar and red lead powders.
-The plotted red spectrum (panel a) shows the characteristic bands of malachite, whose assignments are reported in Table 2.
-In some point of the same powder, the typical Raman bands of a carbon black material have been collected.
-Raman spectra shown in panel b are characterised by a mixed Pb (II) and Pb (IV) oxide phase and by the typical HgS stretching modes, which are respectively constituents of red lead and cinnabar [24,25].
+The spectra plotted in red (panel a) shows the characteristic bands of malachite, whose assignments are reported in Table 2.
+In some points of the same powder, the typical Raman bands of a carbon black material have been collected.
+The Raman spectra shown in panel b are characterised by a mixed Pb (II) and Pb (IV) oxide phase and by the typical HgS stretching modes, which are constituents of red lead and cinnabar, respectively [24], [25].

 Table 2.
-Raman bands position (cm-1) and assignments typical of malachite [Ref.
-Frost et al. (2002) and Mattei et al. )2008)].
+Positions (cm−1) and assignments of Raman bands typical of malachite [24], [25].